Opinionated-Blueprints/10-Books-Full-of-Rails/Readme.md

 ###### <span style="color:red">Before updating to a new version be sure to check logs, as there may be some compatibility issues with older ones </color>

-If You have any suggestions, ideas, questions, requests or encounter problems, I'm always hanging out on Factorio Discord, so ping me there (@Bocian).
+If You have any suggestions, ideas, questions, requests or encounter problems I'm Bocian#4023 on discord.
 Comment on Factorio Prints will work too, but it may take a long time for me to see it and respond as I don't get any notifications about them

 ---